 - HB 19 from the 84th Legislature outlines the requirements of the pilot.
-DFPS is required to develop and implement a preventive services "pilot program" targeted to serve military families and veterans who have committed, experienced, or are at a high risk of family violence or child abuse and neglect. - This legislation requires DFPS to develop a comprehensive plan that: - Targets military communities in Texas with children ages 0-17; - Coordinates with community-based organizations to provide prevention services; - Collaborates with services for child welfare, early childhood education, and other family service programs; - Incorporates evidence-based or promising practices. - Uses performance measures that gauge program effectiveness; and - Utilizes public private collaboration that enhances state resources.
+Department of Family and Protective Services (DFPS) is required to develop and implement a preventive services "pilot program" targeted to serve military families and veterans who have committed or experienced or who are at a high risk of family violence or child abuse and neglect. - This legislation requires DFPS to develop a comprehensive plan that: - Targets military communities in Texas with children ages 0-17, - Coordinate with community-based organizations to provide prevention services, - Collaboration with services for child welfare, early childhood education and other family service programs, - Evidence-based or promising practices. - Performance measures that gauge program effectiveness. - Public private collaboration that enhances state resources.

-Military & Veteran Families Pilot Program Vision
+Military & Veteran Families Pilot Program Vision: